 Dust collection is a part of any woodworking shop.
 Wood dust is a health hazard and is time-consuming to clean up.
 The table saw has a record of creating a lot of dust in the shop and needs extra attention.
 Since some table saw models do not have good built-in dust collection features, some upgrades improve your contractor-style table saw with an improved dust collection.

 The upgrades include a dust port in the bottom of the saw, an enclosure panel on the back of the saw, custom-cut foam to seal smaller openings, and a shop-built overarm dust collector.
 The overarm collector captures the dust that spits off the back of the blade, and it becomes difficult to collect.

 Put a dust port under your table saw

-Reduce airborne sawdust by building a blade guard adaptor for hookup to your shop vacuum.
+Reduce airborne sawdust by building a blade guard adaptor to hook your shop vacuum.
 It saddles the guard and pulls dust through the factory cutout.

 Start drilling a hole in the adaptor for a friction fit with the hose.
-Leave enough slack for the guard to rest naturally in place when ganging it from the ceiling.
+Leave enough slack for the guard to rest naturally in place when hanging it from the ceiling.

 Give your saw a 4″ dust port by dropping a 14″ square table saw dust hood into the bottom of your saw’s cabinet.
 Create enough space to install it by tilting the blade as far as your saw will allow.